babiaxr/aframe-babia-components/README.md

 Component that will retrieve data from a JSON input that can be defined as an url or directly embedded.

-This component will put the data retrieved into the `dataEntity` attribute of the entity.
+This component will put the data retrieved into the `baratariaData` attribute of the entity.

 #### API